-- Those which shall copy or simulate any mark or trade name registered with the Intellectual Property Office ("IPO") in accordance with the IP Code, without the authorization or consent of the registrant or its duly authorized agent. - Those which shall copy or simulate any well-known mark as determined by competent authority, without the authorization or consent of the owner or its duly authorized agent. - Those which are judicially determined to be unfairly competing with products bearing marks whether registered or not. - Those which constitute as a piratical copy or likeness of any work, whether published or unpublished, on which a copyright subsists. - Those which present themselves as a substantial simulation of any machine, article, product, or substance duly patented under the IP Code, without the authorization or consent of the patentee or its duly authorized agent. - Those which use false or misleading description, symbol, or label that is likely to cause confusion, mistake, or deception as to the affiliation, connection, or association of the imported goods with another person's goods; or those which misrepresent their nature, characteristics, qualities, or geographic origin.
+- Thos which constitute as a piratical copy or likeness of any work, whether published or unpublished, on which a copyright subsists. - Those which present themselves as substantial simulation of any machine, article, product, or substance duly patented under the IP Code, without the authorization or consent of the patentee or its duly authorized agent. - Those which use false or misleading description, symbol, or label that is likely to cause confusion, mistake, or deception as to the affiliation, connection, or association of the imported goods with another person's goods; or those which misrepresent their nature, characteristics, qualities, or geographic origin.